bargassa/NNTutorial/_episodes/Basics.md

 * $z(i)$ is the true classification: it is 1 for S, and 0 for B; this can be viewed as the <b>tag</b> of the event, ie. the prior knowledge that we provide to the classifier for this latter to know which event is S or B.
 * $y(i)$ is the classifier's output, with its value between 0 and 1, ie. its <b>prediction</b> for whether an event is S(1) or B(0).

+$L$ is reflective of the morphology of the classifier: the measure of the classification, itself a function of the separation achieved by the classifier.
+In equation (1), the first and second terms are "signal" and "background" term respectively.
+Indeed:

 ## Architecture & weights

 ## Learning/Training of a NN